 It was a small step from the first Point Cuts to the first Table Cuts.
 When, around 1500, Table cuts became fashionable many point cuts were transformed into Table Cuts.
 Both Point and Table Cuts were often set with reflective foils behind them to maximize the light return.
 Apart from the internally reflected light, the diamond’s superior lustre (surface reflection) makes it the brilliant gem it is.
 A high polish of the gem’s faces is vital to bring a stone’s brilliance (internal + external reflection) to its maximum.

 Because virtually all diamonds from the 16th century have been recut we are very thankful for the accurate paintings of an artist named Hans Mielich.
-Somewhere in between 1552 and 1555 he painted the jewelry collection of Duchess Anna of Austria (1528-1590), wife of Albrecht V of Bavaria, with a great eye for detail in the gemstones.
+Somewhere between 1552 and 1555, he painted the jewelry collection of Duchess Anna of Austria (1528-1590), wife of Albrecht V of Bavaria, with a great eye for detail in the gemstones.
 Anna must have loved diamonds because she possessed a fair few!
 Below follows a short peek into the Kleinodienbuch der Herzogin Anna von Bayern which has been digitalized by the Bavarian State Library and comes highly recommended as a view into the past!

 - Tillander, Herbert.
 Diamond Cuts in Historic Jewellery 1381-1910.
 London, England.
 Art Books International, 1995.

 - Gem-A Diploma coursework.
 The Gemmological Association Of Great Britain, London, England